 - 2 teaspoons grated orange peel

-- 3 cups coarsely shredded zucchini (from about 1 pound of zucchini)
+- 3 cups coarsely shredded zucchini (from about 1 pound of zucchini, or 3 medium zucchini)

 - 1/2 cup milk